 Note: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
 We list them by stretch, match and safety.
 These options are presented on the basis of brand image and ranking status as a general guideline.

-* Payscale 2010 estimate for Bloomberg BusinessWeek.
+* Payscale 2014 estimate for Poets and Quants.

 From the Kellogg School of Management: